Owls

 Welcome to the Owls

-Mathematics will focus on place value, addition and subtraction, multiplication and division and time.
+Mathematics will focus on money, addition and subtraction, decimals, multiplication and division and shape.
 Please continue to practise your timetables as often as possible; these are absolutely key for future mathematical development.
+After half term, your child will be taking part in the Year 4 Multiplication test.
+Please see folders for more information on this.

 Contact Details: